-- 13. Add nodes to the /var/spool/torque/server_priv/nodes file.
-For information on syntax and options for specifying compute nodes, see Specifying Compute Nodes on page 10. - 14.
+- 8. Add nodes to the /var/spool/torque/server\priv/nodes file.
+For information on syntax and options for specifying compute nodes, see Specifying Compute Nodes on page 21. - 9.
 Configure the MOMs if necessary.
-See Configuring TORQUE on Compute Nodes on page 11. - 15.
-Configure pbs_server and pbs_mom to start automatically at system boot, then start their daemons.
-See Enabling TORQUE as a Service on page 7.
+See Configuring TORQUE on Compute Nodes on page 22. - The make packages command can be used to create self-extracting packages that can be copied and executed on your nodes.
+For information on creating packages and deploying them, see Compute Nodes on page 16. - 10.
+On the TORQUE Server, configure pbs\server to start automatically at system boot, and then start the daemon. - Red Hat 6-based systems